Skip to main content

 • "Shoulder please" might be used by a leader wanting to glance behind while maintaining their line; they would reach over and put a hand on their partners shoulder for balance

-• "Slowing" is an important command and one that needs to be transmitted through the group
+• "Slowing" is an important command and one that needs to be transmitted back through the group by riders

 • "Stopping" is important for junctions where a stop is required or if stopping for any reason